rithishsamm/myTutorialHell/Git/Working with Existing projects/Git Advanced Training Session - Working with existing projects.md

 ```
 it just commits.

 There we go!
 Awesome.
-We just made changes to the repository and saved them as a commit.
+We just made changes to the repo and saved them as a commit.
 The commit we just made has a parent, `C1`, which references which commit it was based off of.

 > Would you like to move on to _"Branching in Git"_, the next level?